 This post is part of our ongoing “Five Questions With” series, in which we interview a pregnancy health and wellness expert on their particular area of focus.
 Is there an individual or topic you’d like to see featured in “Five Questions With”?
 Send us an e-mail.

-This month on the Healthy Mama, Happy Baby blog we’re focusing on “Unspeakable Topics,” those issues that affect so many pregnant mamas but that no one ever talks about.
+We’re focusing on “Unspeakable Topics,” those issues that affect so many pregnant mamas but that no one ever talks about.
 Today we’re addressing the difficult issue of pregnancy loss with Brittany Randolph, a birth and bereavement doula.

 Five Questions With: Brittany Randolph

 Pregnancy loss, also called perinatal loss, is defined as the unexpected loss of an unborn baby.
 This loss can occur for any number of reasons, and most of the reasons have little or nothing to do with the activities or behaviors of the mama.
 A majority of the time these losses are due to a genetic problem or problems with the developing baby.
 There are many different types of pregnancy loss and each happen at different times during pregnancy, from conception through 28 days of life.
 Losses can include, but are not limited to, ectopic pregnancies, tubal pregnancies, miscarriages, late term loss, stillbirth, and neonatal deaths.

 How can pregnancy loss affect mama and her partner?

 The loss of a pregnancy is a very intense and emotional experience for a mother, her partner and other family members.
 Everyone involved in the pregnancy will have an emotional connection to both the baby and the loss.
 It is known that men and women grieve very differently, and there are many different types of grief.
 Women tend to grieve openly.
 They are open about their emotions and do not hide their pain.